ncbi/elastic-blast-docs/docs/source/overview.rst

 ElasticBLAST performs many cloud configuration and management tasks for you.
 It starts up instances for you, provisions them with the BLAST software and databases, schedules the searches, and copies the BLAST results to a cloud bucket.
-Finally, it shuts down all these instances when you use run the delete command.
+Finally, it shuts down all these instances when you run the delete command.
 You can start an ElasticBLAST run from your own computer, a cloudshell, or an instance in the cloud.
 We've even heard from a group that doesn't have a lot of queries to search but is using ElasticBLAST since it performs a lot of tasks they'd have to write scripts for.